The early days of SEO were like the Wild, Wild West.

-This tool will ask you to fill in various details about your content, including the URL, page title, your brand name, and your keywords.
+This tool asks you to fill in various details about your content, including the URL, page title, brand name, and keywords.

 You should also fill in the exact anchor texts you use in the content, as you can see below.

-In this case, I’ve filled in a few from an actual blog post from my site.
+In this case, I’ve filled in a few from an actual blog post on my site.

 There’s also a helpful percentage calculator just to the side of your screen.